gamseb/bitcoin_price_now/README.md

 # bitcoin price now
-A simple script that returns the current price of bitcoins in US dollars
+A simple script that returns the current price of bitcoins in US dollars and Euros